Hi, my name is

 A better opportunity arose, and I moved on to work for Plat4mation, as a JavaScript developer.
 Doing full-stack development, as a ServiceNow application developer.

 Plat4mation split off their development division to a new company, App4mation.
-Where I continued to work full-time as a ServiceNow application developer, and build Android apps in Kotlin.
+Where I continued to work full-time as a ServiceNow application developer, and built Android apps in Kotlin.

-An opening for employee number one at Devoteam G Cloud Netherlands, which I joined in 2021 on a year contract.
-Where development is focused on the Google Cloud Platform, with backend development in Go, and frontend development in VueJS.
+There was an opening for employee number one at Devoteam G Cloud Netherlands, which I joined in 2021 on a one-year contract.
+Development was focused on the Google Cloud Platform, with backend in Go, and frontend in VueJS.

-In the beginning of 2022 I joined Exivity as backend developer on the same named product.
-Later as backend architect and backend engineer for the new clean-sheet Hypermeter product, a Kubernetes-native ELTC platform built with Rust and Go.
+In the beginning of 2022 I joined Exivity as a backend developer on their existing ETL product.
+Later I took on backend architect responsibilities for the new clean-sheet Hypermeter product, a Kubernetes-native ELTC platform built with Rust and Go.
 The company downsized significantly in 2026.

 I am used to working in a team, but also on solo projects.
 When working in a team, I am used to working with a form of Scrum.